pagkly/Zed/Investopedia4/Partnerships What You Should Know.md

 A partnership is a way of structuring a business that involves two or more individuals (the partners).
 It involves a contractual agreement (the partnership agreement) between all of the partners that set the terms and conditions of their business relationship, including the distribution of ownership, responsibilities, and profits and losses.
 Partnerships outline and clearly define a business relationship and responsibility.
 Unlike LLCs or corporations, however, partners are personally held liable for any business debts of the partnership, which means that creditors or other claimants can go after the partners' personal assets.
 Because of this, individuals who wish to form a partnership should be extremely selective when choosing partners.

-### If partners don't have limited liability why set up a partnership?
+### If partners don't have limited [[Liability|liability]] why set up a partnership?

 Partnerships have several benefits.
 They are often easier to set-up than LLCs or corporations and do not involve a formal incorporation process through a government.
 Partnerships therefore don’t have to follow the same rules and regulations as corporations and LLCs, and are subject to much less paperwork and guidelines.
 Partnerships also tend to be more tax friendly.

 ### What about limited partnerships?

-In limited partnerships (LPs), there are general partners who maintain operations of the firm and have full liability, whereas limited (slent) partners, who are often passive investors or otherwise not involved in day-to-day operations, enjoy limited liability.
+In limited partnerships (LPs), there are general partners who maintain operations of the firm and have full [[Liability|liability]], whereas limited (slent) partners, who are often passive investors or otherwise not involved in day-to-day operations, enjoy limited liability.
 A limited liability partnership (LLP) is different from an LP.
 In an LLP, partners are not exempt from liability for the debts of the partnership, but they may be exempt from liability for actions of other partners.
 A limited liability limited partnership (LLLP) is a relatively new business form that combines aspects of LPs and LLPs.

 ### Do partnerships pay taxes?